Scatteredrain/SALI/README.md

 python setup.py build develop
 cd ../..
 ```
+Note:
-Note: The version of mmcv-full to intall can follow [link](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).
+- The version of mmcv-full to intall can follow [link](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).

+- More details about the cuda extensions for PDFA can be found in the work of [BasicSR](https://github.com/XPixelGroup/BasicSR)

-2. Prepare the datasets for LSI-Net.
+#### 2. Prepare the datasets for LSI-Net.

 Please refer to [PNS+](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_DESCRIPTION.md) to get access to the SUN-SEG dataset, and download it to path `datasets/`.
 The path structure should be as follows:
 ```none